towfiqcodes/-Cooking-Recipe/README.md

 #Heading

-This is a simple cooking Application using kotlin
+**This is a simple cooking Application using kotlin & MVP Architecture**

 #ScreenShot